 Welcome to the Ontario Parks “Eyes on the Skies” series.
 This space (<– see what we did there?) will cover a wide range of astronomy topics with a focus on what can be seen from the pristine skies found in our provincial parks.

-In Canada, June 21 is also National Indigenous Peoples’ Day, in recognition and celebration of the unique heritage, diverse cultures and outstanding contributions of the Indigenous peoples in Canada.
+In Canada, the summer solstice around June 21 is also National Indigenous Peoples’ Day, in recognition and celebration of the unique heritage, diverse cultures, and outstanding contributions of the Indigenous peoples in Canada.